db4014/food-atlas-2024/README.md

-# Predicting Diabetes with the Food Environment Atlas
+# Predicting Diabetes Rates using the Food Environment Atlas

 # Table of Contents
 1. [Introduction](#Introduction)